From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude: Predictions

-In the $\sigma_{\pi^+\pi^-}$ we can observe nice peak structures corresponding to the various resonances in the spectrum (the first and highest is the $\rho$ peak).
-In the $\sigma_{\pi^-\pi^-}$ we do not expect any peak due to resonances, except for the tetraquark around 2 GeV.
-At asymptotically high energies, we expect a constant behavior compatible with the pomeron exchange.
-As we increase $N_\text{vars}$ we expect the Bootstrap amplitude to better approximate this behavior which is not automatically imposed in our ansatz \eqref{multi-ansatz}.
+In $\sigma_{\pi^+\pi^-}$ we observe distinct peak structures corresponding to various resonances in the spectrum, with the first and most prominent being the $\rho$ peak.
+In contrast, $\sigma_{\pi^-\pi^-}$ is not expected to exhibit resonance-related peaks, except for the Tetraquark.
+At asymptotically high energies, we expect a constant or slightly growing behavior consistent with the pomeron exchange (see for instance \cite{Caprini:2011ky}).
+As $N_\text{vars}$ increases, we expect the Bootstrap amplitude will better approximate this behavior, which is not explicitly enforced in our ansatz \eqref{multi-ansatz}.